xReniar/OCR-Dataset-Generator/README.md

 ```
 ## Add new Dataset (with variant)
 Do this if you want to add a new dataset with more variants or if you want to add more variants for a dataset that already have variants.
 If the dataset you want to add have multiple variants like `XFUND` create a main folder with inside every `variants` containing `image`, `train` and `test` folder.

+This example is when there is already an existing dataset and you just want to add a new variant of that dataset:
 ```py
 # Case with existing dataset that already have variants
 from dataset import Dataset